digital-societies-institute/digital-societies-institute/index.md

 # Digital City Institute

-is a **think tank** exploring the concept of **'Digital Cities'** as the foundation for social interaction technologies within modern communities and how they will be implemented.
+is a **think tank** exploring the **'Digital City'** concept as the foundation for social interaction technologies within modern communities and how they will be implemented.